LuoYu-uwu/tp/docs/DeveloperGuide.md

 When groceries are running low, the app can generate a shopping list to remind users of what they need to buy.
 Furthermore, the app can generate a list of items that are expiring soon, reminding users to consume their groceries as soon as possible.

-GiT also comes with other modes for recipe management and calorie tr acking.
+GiT also comes with other modes for recipe management, profile management and calorie tracking.

+In recipe management mode, users will be able to create and record their own recipes with details such as title, ingredients and steps.
+User will be able to look for recipes using a keyword, view and edit existing recipes.
+In profile management mode, users can store information such as weight, height and gender to calculate and manage their calories intake according to their goals.
+Lastly, in calorie tracker, users can add the food they have eaten along with the calories for the GiT to calculate user's total intake.

 ## User Stories